aptech/gauss-textbook-examples/greene-econometrics/docs/least-squares-regression.rst

 .. math:: \text{Real Investment} = b_1 + b_2t + b_3\text{Real GNP} + b_4\text{Interest Rate} + b_5\text{Inflation Rate}

+We will continue with our example from above and use the previously defined *fname* to estimate our the model using :func:`olsmt`:
 ::

   call olsmt(fname, "Real Investment ~ Trend + RealGNP + Interest Rate + Inflation Rate");